-You can specify file size in terms of bytes, kilobytes, megabytes, gigabytes, or sectors (512 bytes) by adding a k, K, m, M, g, G, s or S suffix.
-The default is bytes.
-Unlike the VxFS setext command, which requires superuser privileges, any user who has read/write permissions can run giomkfile to create the files.
+You can specify file size in terms of bytes (the default), or in kilobytes, megabytes, gigabytes, or sectors (512 bytes) by adding a k, K, m, M, g, G, s or S suffix.
+If the size of file including the header is not a multiple of the file system block size, it is rounded to a multiple of the file system block size before preallocation.